- If the last few decades have shown us anything, it’s that macroeconomic developments are characteristically volatile.

 While Surecomp works closely with the fintech industry leaders working hard to digitise as much of the SCF operation as possible, there is a long way to go.

-“Different levels of interpretation of this information massively flows between the ecosystem and how they are consumed, understood, and analysed by different parties.
-There’s a lot of information which is very relevant and meaningful but does not get captured just because of disparate systems and applications and lack of connectivity.”
+“There is a great disparity in the interpretation of the information that flows through the ecosystem, in how it is consumed, understood and analysed by different parties.
+There’s a lot of information which is very relevant and meaningful but does not get captured because of disparate systems, applications and a lack of connectivity.”

 Digitisation